Pityriasis versicolor (tinea versicolor)

 Furthermore, a hereditary predisposition probably plays a role.

 With a weakened immune system, the general risk for infections and thus also pityriasis versicolor increases.
-For example, the immune system can be weakened by certain kinds of cancer or drugs that suppress the immune defense such as those given after an organ transplant.
+For example, the immune system can be weakened by certain kinds of cancer or drugs that suppress the body’s immune response.

 How common is pityriasis versicolor?

 Pityriasis versicolor is a common skin disease.
-It is estimated to occur in about 1% of the population in countries with a moderate climate.
-In some tropical countries, up to 40% are affected.
+It is estimated to occur in about 1 percent of the population in countries with a moderate climate.
+In some tropical countries, up to 40 percent of people have pityriasis versicolor.

 Men and women are equally affected.
 Pityriasis versicolor usually appears for the first time in adolescence.